cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-12-machine-learning-pt-2/index.md

-# 📚 Lesson 12: Machine Learning pt.
+# <i class="fas fa-book"></i> Lesson 12: Machine Learning pt.
 2

 ## Concepts

 In this lesson, you will learn the following concepts:

 - How to handle categorical data

 - How to assess the quality of a model

 - The concept of overfitting

 - Controlling model complexity with hyperparameters

 ## Table of Contents